sachinkmohan/sacmon-pages/index.md

 > "Your greatest dreams are all on the other side of the wall of fear and caution" - Unknown

+> “If you really believe in what you're doing, work hard, take nothing personally and if something blocks one route, find another.
+Never give up.” - Laurie Notaro

 [Project Work](./project_work.md)